TGFSSC NSW Holds Induction of Officers in Rooty Hill

-The Triskelions’ Grand Fraternity & Sorority State Council of New South Wales formally held its Induction of Officers and Introduction of Members on 21 February 2026 at the Novotel Hotel, West HQ in Rooty Hill, NSW.
+The TGFSSC State Council of New South Wales formally held its Induction of Officers and Introduction of Members on 21 February 2026 at the Novotel Hotel, West HQ in Rooty Hill, NSW.

-Triskelion – also known as Tau Gamma – is composed of Tau Gamma Phi (fraternity) and Tau Gamma Sigma (sorority), both founded in the Philippines and known for their emphasis on brotherhood, sisterhood, and community service.
+The members of TGFSSC are from various Tau Gamma Phi fraternity and Tau Gamma Sigma sorority chapters, which were both founded in the Philippines and known for their emphasis on brotherhood, sisterhood, and community service.
 In New South Wales, the State Council coordinates member engagement and community initiatives within the Filipino-Australian community.

 The induction ceremony was officiated by Blacktown City Council Deputy Mayor Carol Israel, who served as the Inducting Officer for the newly elected State Council officers.